-- 7.1 Training will be arranged by HR for the DSO, DSO, SDSCs and DSCs to ensure that they are aware of issues, policies and procedures. - 7.2 The SO, DSO, SDSCs, DSCs and all members of the University's staff and students who work directly with children and/ adults at risk shall undertake training provided by HR, to ensure that: - 7.2.1 they are made aware of this Policy and the procedures and protocols for promoting and safeguarding the welfare of children and adults at risk; - 7.2.2 they learn how to recognise their responsibilities with regard to their own good practice and the reporting of suspected poor practice/ concerns of possible abuse. - 7.2.3 they are familiar with, and should know whom to contact, to express concerns about a child's welfare or adult at risk, health and/or development; and - 5.2.4 training will be delivered to all new staff and volunteers who work directly with children and/adults at risk during their induction.
+- 7.1 Training will be arranged by HR for the SO, DSO, SDSCs and DSCs to ensure that they are aware of issues, policies and procedures.
+The Executive Safeguarding Leads, SO andf DSO will undertake formal training every two years.
+Staff who hold a position of SDSC or DSC will be required to undertake training as a minimum every three years. - 7.2 The SO, DSO, SDSCs, DSCs and all members of the University's staff and students who work directly with children and/ adults at risk shall undertake training provided by HR, to ensure that: - 7.2.1 they are made aware of this Policy and the procedures and protocols for promoting and safeguarding the welfare of children and adults at risk; - 7.2.2 they learn how to recognise their responsibilities with regard to their own good practice and the reporting of suspected poor practice/ concerns of possible abuse. - 7.2.3 they are familiar with, and should know whom to contact, to express concerns about a child's welfare or adult at risk, health and/or development; and

+5.2.4 training will be delivered to all new staff and volunteers who work directly with children and/adults at risk during their induction.
 For existing staff training can be arranged by contacting HR.